Mounjaro Side Effects

 Injection site reactions (e.g. bumps and itchiness)

 You may find, particularly at the start of your treatment with Mounjaro, that where you have chosen to inject the medication feels sore, has bumps or it may be itchy.
-To help ease these symptoms, we recommend:
+To help ease these reactions, we recommend:

 • using antihistamines – taking antihistamine tablets or applying creams to the area affected